TeeWallz/vscode-markdown-notes/README.md

 # Zettelkasten Markdown Notes for VS Code

+This is a fork of [Zettelkasten Markdown Notes for VS Code](https://github.com/maxedmands/vscode-markdown-notes), that has merged upstream commits and custom Zettelkasten date ids.
+This was implemented inititally as the original codebase had 0-based months and didn't use seconds for the ID.

 This package is a fork of the excellent [vscode-markdown-notes](https://marketplace.visualstudio.com/items?itemName=kortina.vscode-markdown-notes) package, made to be a bit more compatible for Zettelkasten workflows introduced by apps like Zettlr or
 The Archive.